nicola-lunghi/PySwitch/README.md

 The whole configuration is done in some files in the root directory (of the device drive).
 These are all python scripts and follow the corresponding syntax rules.

 *Technical note: The pyswitch module does not import any of the files in the root folder directly.
-The code.py script (which is the CircuitPy entry point) loads all configuration.*
+The code.py script (which is the CircuitPy entry point) loads all configuration by importing pyswitch/process.py*

 - **config.py**: Global configuration (MIDI channel, processing control, debug switches)
 - **switches.py**: Defines which action(s) are triggered when a switch is pushed